kward/shflags/CONTRIBUTING.md

 # Coding Standards

 shFlags is more than just a simple 20 line shell script.
-It is a pretty significant library of shell code that at first glance is not that easy to understand.
-To improve code readability and usability, some guidelines have been set down to make the code more understandable for anyone who wants to read or modify it.
+It is a significant library of shell code that at first glance might not seam easy to understand.
+To improve code readability and usability, these guidelines are followed to help make the code more understandable for anyone who wants to read or modify it.

+[TOC]

 ## Function declaration